• PHOENIX

 30 Friday Nov 2012

-Posted by Worldly Winds in Deep Stuff!, Love, Poetry
+Posted Deep Stuff!, Love, Poetry

 Alexandra Carr-Malcolm, Bronte, coal dust, Coal mining, Henry Moore, mining, pit, poetry, slag heaps, Ted Hughes, Thatcher, The Moors, Wuthering Heights, Yorkshire